guszejnovdavid/PAWS_acronym_generator/README.md

         SAC : Synonyms ACronym
         SAGE : Synonyms Acronym GEnerator
 ```
 These are quite limited in scope, we could get a lot more options if we added some optional adjectives and prepositions.
-Also, we could replace 'generator' with 'algorithm' or 'code'.
-To avoid repetition of similar words we can define them to be dependent on each other, so we get maximum one adjective, one preposition and one of 'code'/'generator'/'algorithm'.
+Also, we could replace `generator` with `algorithm` or `code`.
+To avoid repetition of similar words we can define them to be dependent on each other, so we get maximum one adjective, one preposition and one of `code`/`generator`/`algorithm`.
 Also, it is a good idea to enable the use of synonyms.
-Note that allowing synonyms for words like 'good' will lead to a lot of possible acronyms so let's filter our results to the ones that include the key words of 'acronym' and 'synonyms'.
+Note that allowing synonyms for words like `good` will lead to a lot of possible acronyms so let's filter our results to the ones that include the key words of `acronym` and `synonyms`.
 ```
 $ paws_acronym acronym generator code algorithm synonyms with of from good proper --independence=0,1,1,1,2,3,3,3,4,4 --use_synonyms=0,0,0,0,0,1,1,1,1,1 --forced_words=acronym,synonyms
 Using keywords:  acronym adept algorithm beneficial code commodity dear dependable effective estimable expert from full generator good goodness honest honorable just near of practiced proficient proper respectable right ripe safe salutary secure serious skilful skillful sound soundly synonyms thoroughly undecomposed unspoiled unspoilt upright well with